LiviuCP/goToScriptsPython/README.md

 5) To setup a new target directory just (re-)enter :td and hit ENTER.
 If a target dir is already in place, it will get overridden by the new target folder.
 6) If the target directory is chosen from the navigation menu and the folder no longer exists, then the missing directory case is handled as follows:
    - for the missing directory contained within menu entry the same steps are required as when visiting the directory through the menu.
 For more details regarding missing directories from menu check section 5.14.
-   - if the parent was chosen as target dir and it no longer exists, a warning message will be shown and the target dir is not setup.
+   - if the ancestor was chosen as target dir and it no longer exists, a warning message will be shown and the target dir is not setup.
 No further actions are enforced from menu.

 All relevant recursive move/copy commmands can be found in the clipboard help menu.
 Type ?clip and hit ENTER to have this menu displayed.